markcarey/dragnpuff/README.md

 - `ERC721Minter.sol` - This contract was written as the primary minting interface, supporting two price points and a pre-sale mechanism.
 Open for 24 hours, the presale was available to holders of 100,000+ $NOM.
 Now in the opublic mint phase, minters pay different prices in ETH based on their $NOM holdings.

 The above structure was chosen for flexibility, as the minter contract can be replaced at any time, or a second minter contract could be added, possibly employing different mechanisms for minting (auctions, airdrops, token streaming, etc.)

+## Farcaster Platform

+The House of the DragNs game takes place on the Farcaster decentralized social platform, using social interactions including frames, cast actions, and more.

+### Frames

+- *Mint Frame*.
+Players join the game by using a Farcaster "Frame" (social embedded app) to mint DragN'Puff game assets.
+- *Flex Frame*.
+This frame is uses to flex (share) a player's DragN.
+- *Choose Frame*.
+Players pledge allegiance to one of the 7 Houses of the DragN using this frame.
+All must choose.
+- *Leaderboard Frame*.
+Lists the 7 Houses of the DragN with the strength scores for each.
+- *Houses Frames*.
+Enable the players to flex/share their pledged House.
+- *Dragn x Pixel Frame*.
+A limited time frame and mini affiliate program that rewarded DragN mint referrals with Pixel Nouns NFTs on Degen chain.
+- *Breathed Fire Frame*.
+Players can flex/share when they "breathe fire" on another house (see cast action below)

+### Cast Actions

+- *Breath Fire*.
+After installing this cast action, Farcaster users can use it on any cast of other players from opposing Houses, to "breathe fire" on the target house.
+Successful fire-breathing can be shared by casting the "Breathed Fire Frame" mentioned above.

 # Summary